MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

 ## Add business event definitions

-If your provider architecture requires business events, you must add **IOM Provider Definition Business Event Definition** components to your solution.
+If your provider will create or use new business events, you must add **IOM Provider Definition Business Event Definition** components to your solution.
 You only need to add business events that aren't already in Intelligent Order Management.

 If the business event that you want to create isn't already in Intelligent Order Management, you can create your own.